Links on Android Authority may earn us a commission. Learn more.

 The most important thing you can do is keep your phone up to date.
 For Apple users that means always installing iOS updates the moment they become available.
 For Android users, it means first picking a brand that has a good history of releasing updates and then always installing the new updates the moment they become available.
 If in doubt pick a Google device, as they tend to get updates the quickest.

 Secondly, don’t ever, and I mean never, ever, click on a link that someone has sent you unless you are 100% sure, without a doubt, that the link is genuine and safe.
-If there is even a slight doubt then don’t click it.
+If there is even a slight doubt, don’t click it.

 Lastly, be vigilant, but remain calm and level-headed.
 This isn’t the end of the world (yet), but ignoring it won’t help either.
 You might not think you have anything to hide, but what about members of your family or your friends?
 Journalists, business executives, religious leaders, academics, and union officials aren’t such a rare bunch that they have no friends or family.
 As the World War II slogan said, “Loose lips sink ships.”